 The credit must be taken in installments, beginning with the year in which the property is 'placed in service' (meaning the rehabilitation is complete and the building is used as an owner-occupied residence).

-HE STATE HISTORIC PRESERVATION OFFICE (SHPO) received 91 applications for the S.C.
-Homeowner tax credit projects from 13 different counties (vs. 10 counties during the last fiscal year).
-These projects represent the entire state of South Carolina, covering the lowcountry, midlands, and upstate regions a well as both urban and rural areas of the state.
+HE STATE HISTORIC PRESERVATION OFFICE (SHPO) received 89 applications for the S.C.
+Homeowner tax credit projects from 13 different counties across the state.
+These projects represent the entire state of South Carolina, covering the Lowcountry, Midlands, PeeDee and Upstate regions a well as both urban and rural areas of the state.